jkmackie/tracalorie-webpack/docs/README.md

 ## Tracalorie App

-Thhe Tracalorie app tracks meal/workout calories against the calorie limit.
+The Tracalorie app tracks gain/loss calories against the daily calorie limit.
 The project is from the [Modern JavaScript from The Beginning 2.0 course](https://www.traversymedia.com/modern-javascript-2-0).

 The app is setup for Production.
 It is bundled using the [**webpack**](https://webpack.js.org/) module bunder for JavaScript.